 Value

-• If by is NULL, returns a list split by variable names only.
+• If by is NULL, the list is keyed by the pivoted column names only.

-• If by is specified, returns a list split by both variable names and grouping variables.
+• If by is specified, the list is keyed by variable and all by level combinations.

 Details